sikaeducation/curriculum/102/standards/apply-version-control/topics/git-commits/README.md

 # Git: Commits

-Git commits represent a specific save point in the history of your code.
-How do you make them?

-## Unit of Work

-Commits should represent a single unit of work.
-This term is open to a wide degree of interpretation, but these are some examples of single units of work:
+Git commits represent a specific save point in the history of your code and should contain a single unit of work.
+This term is open to interpretation, but here are some examples:

 * Fixing something that was broken
 * Creating a new feature